arieldk1212/bliss/README.md

 # bliss
-advanced, user-friendly and blissful HTTP client written in c++.
+advanced, user-friendly and blissful HTTP library written in c++.